isaacnmm/pestpolicy-hugo2XX/content/posts/how-much-does-lawn-aeration-cost/index.md

 layout: post
 ---

-A lush, vibrant [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/) is often the centerpiece of a beautiful home, but beneath that green surface, a silent struggle might be undermining its health: soil compaction.
+A lush, vibrant [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/)is often the centerpiece of a beautiful home, but beneath that green surface, a silent struggle might be undermining its health: soil compaction.
 Over time, foot traffic, heavy equipment, and even rainfall can compress soil particles, reducing the space for air, water, and nutrients to penetrate.

 This compaction chokes grass roots, leading to a thin, unhealthy lawn that's prone to weeds and disease.